Course Selection Advice

 2) MAP scores

-Using MAP test results and 8th grade teacher recommendations, the Department Supervisors make tentative placement recommendations for each student in English, International Languages, Math, Science and Social Studies.
+Using MAP and PSAT 8/9 test results along with 8th grade teacher recommendations, the Department Supervisors make tentative placement recommendations for each student in English, International Languages, Math, Science and Social Studies.
 During the last week in January, these tentative recommendations are taken back to the 8th grade teachers and reviewed.
 The final recommendations are then compiled and mailed home for the student and their parents to review.
 The input from the student and their parents is vital in deciding what classes are a best fit for the student.

 If a family would like to discuss their student’s recommendations, they are welcome to call the appropriate DS for review.
 It is the Department Supervisor's role to discuss their recommendation and the pros and cons of a possible override in their department.
 It is the counselor's role to help the student look at the big picture and manage their course selection amidst all other decisions and factors that may be involved.
 The DS, along with the student's counselor, will lead the family through a discussion that will help the family choose the best course of action.
 There are many factors to consider when thinking about overriding a recommendation, including extracurricular involvement, total academic load, ability of the student to handle stress, available study time, the level of the student's organization and study skills, and passion for the subject.